NoriSte/cypress-wait-until/README.md

 ### TypeScript

-If you use TypeScript you can add define the `checkFunction` returning type too.
+If you use TypeScript you can define the `checkFunction` returning type too.
 Here some examples with all the combinations of promises and chainable functions

 ```typescript
 cy.waitUntil(() => true);